 - Commercial EICR (Call to Confirm).

-If you require any further details or would like to book your EICR certificate with Trade Facilities Services, Call: 0203 637 1446.
+If you require any further information, or would like to book your EICR with Trade Facilities Services Please call 02036371446.